KenKundert/avendesora/doc/configuring.rst

 **config_dir_mask** = 0o077:

-    An integer that determines if a warning should be printed about the file permissions on the Avendesora configuration directory (~/.config/avendesora) being too loose.
-A bitwise and operation is performed between this value and the actual file permissions, and if the result is nonzero, a warning is printed.
+    An integer that determines if the permissions of *Avendeosora* configuration directory (~/.config/avendesora) are too loose.
+If they are, a warning is printed.
+A bitwise *and* operation is performed between this value and the actual file permissions, and if the result is nonzero, a warning is printed.
     Set to 0o000 to disable the warning.
 Set to 0o077 to generate a warning if the configuration directory is readable or writable by the group or others.
     Set to 0o007 to generated a warning if the directory is readable or writable by others.

 .. index::
     single: label_color setting